IntuitDeveloper/intuit-api-docs/docs/use-cases/project.md

 ### Filter support:

 Currently, the filters supported on projects include -
-- id - ID for the project.
+- `id` - ID for the project.
-- customerId - ID of the customer, for whom you are creating the project.
+- `customerId` - ID of the customer, for whom you are creating the project.
-- status - Status of the project.
+- `status` - Status of the project.
 Supported values include TODO, OPEN, IN_PROGRESS, COMPLETE, BLOCKED, CANCELLED, DELETED.

 You can create a joint filter by including more than one filterable field.
-For ex, to read all the projects which have status = 'IN_PROGRESS' for the customer with customerId = '', you can execute the following query -
+For ex, to read all the projects which have status = 'IN_PROGRESS' for the customer with customerId = 'djQuMTo5MTMwMzU1MjAyMDI4NDY2OjlkNjk5ZTk2MDg:1', you can execute the following query -

 Sample query with filters: